naninovel/docs/docs/guide/samples.md

 The `E2E Tests` sample shows how to set up an [automated end-to-end tests](/guide/automated-testing) suite and use most of the available APIs.

 The test scripts are stored under `Scripts/E2E` folder.
 Notice the `.asmdef` file placed in the folder: it's required to compile the test sources under Unity-specific test environment.
-Also note the `testables` entry in the `Packages/manifest.json` file, which exposes the tests assembly to the Unity's test runner.
+Also note the `testables` entry in the `Packages/manifest.json` file, which exposes tests assembly to the Unity's test runner.

 ![](https://i.gyazo.com/92e7eaf5725f098d6d12c83a2b7eb219.png)